malierel/30-Days-Of-JavaScript/23_Day_Event_listeners/23_day_event_listeners.md

 - click - when the element clicked
 - dblclick - when the element double clicked
-- mouseenter - when the mouse point enter to the element
+- mouseenter - when the mouse pointer enter to the element
 - mouseleave - when the mouse pointer leave the element
 - mousemove - when the mouse pointer move on the element
 - mouseover - when the mouse pointer move on the element
-- mouseout -when the mouse pointer out from the element
+- mouseout - when the mouse pointer out from the element
-- input -when value enter to input field
+- input - when value enter to input field
-- change -when value change on input field
+- change - when value change on input field
-- blur -when the element is not focused
+- blur - when the element is not focused
 - keydown - when a key is down
 - keyup - when a key is up
 - keypress - when we press any key